I love that quote above because it rings so true.

-When you're planning out your days activites, look at what actually matters and what's actually important…
+When you're planning out your daily activities, look at what actually matters and what's actually important…

 Is the task helping your blog grow, is it moving you forward towards your goals.

-Is it worthy of your time? (we have limited time as it is being mammas)…
+Is it worth your time? (we have limited time as it is being mammas)…